 - Literal Metaphor: When Bugs refuses to work, the animator paints a big yellow stripe down his back.

 - Literal-Minded: Combined with Exact Words, many of the animator's tricks are based around this.
-When he replaces Bugs' tail with a horse's tail and Bugs says he belongs on a horse, the animator turns him into a horse.
+When he replaces Bugs' tail with a horse's tail and Bugs says it belongs on a horse, the animator turns him into a horse.
 When he tells the animator he needs ears, he gets human ears, to which Bugs says "Rabbit ears!
 Long ones!", to which the animator draws mile long ears.
 Bugs even calls him out on all these pranks.Bugs: Don't be so danged literal!

 - Medium Awareness: Bugs knows he's in a cartoon, but this time he isn't happy about it.